Musicians of the Titanic: Roger Bricoux

-Roger Marie Bricoux (1 June 1891 – 15 April 1912) was a French cellist.
+Roger Marie Leon Joseph Bricoux (1 June 1891 – 15 April 1912) was a French cellist.
 Born on 1 June 1891 in Rue de Donzy, Cosne-Cours-sur-Loire, France, Bricoux was the son of a musician.

 The family moved to Monaco when he was a young boy, and he was educated in various Catholic institutions in Italy.
 It was during his studies that he joined his first orchestra and won first prize at the Conservatory of Bologna for musical ability.
 After studying at the Paris Conservatory, he moved to England in 1910 to join the orchestra in the Grand Central Hotel in Leeds.
 At the end of 1911, he moved to Lille, France, lived at 5 Place du Lion d'Or, and played in various locations throughout the city.

 Before joining the Titanic, Bricoux had served with Brailey on the Cunard steamer Carpathia before joining the White Star Line.
 He boarded the Titanic on Wednesday 10 April 1912 in Southampton.
 His ticket number was 250654, the ticket for all the members of Hartley's orchestra.
 His cabin was second class, and he was the only French musician aboard the Titanic.

 Bricoux was 20 years old when he died; his body was never recovered.

 In 1913, after his apparent disappearance, he was declared a deserter by the French army.
 It was not until 2000 that he was eventually officially registered as dead in France, mainly due to the efforts of the Association Française du Titanic.
 On 2 November 2000, the same association unveiled a memorial plaque to Bricoux in Cosne-Cours-sur-Loire.

-Wallace Hartley

-Wallace Henry Hartley (2 June 1878 – 15 April 1912), an English violinist, was the bandleader on the Titanic.
-Hartley's body was recovered by the CS Mackay-Bennett, before being returned to England for burial in his home town of Colne, Lancashire.

-The violin that he played on the Titanic was recovered.
-It was a gift from his fiancée, Maria Robinson, whom he was to wed in June, and was returned to her.
+John Clarke

+John Frederick Preston Clarke (28 July 1883 – 15 April 1912) was an English bass violinist, born in Chorlton, Manchester, Lancashire.
+He was the son of John Robert Clarke, a law clerk from Croydon, Surrey, and Ellen Preston, a dressmaker from Yorkshire.
+He seemed to have come from a musical family; his aunt Mary was listed as a musician in the 1891 census.

+According to the 1901 census, Clarke was living in Liverpool and listed as being an insurance clerk.
+By 1911, he was listed as a musician, still unmarried and living with his mother and sisters in Liverpool.
+By then, he was a member of the orchestra of the Argyle Theatre in Birkenhead, and had also played with the Royal Liverpool Philharmonic.

+Clarke joined the Titanic as a bass violinist, travelling Second Class with the rest of the musicians.
+He died in the disaster.
+His body was recovered by the Mackay-Bennett and buried at Mount Olivet Cemetery, Halifax on 8 May 1912.